 - Boot times of PVS streamed VM’s are around 40 secs in Azure.

-- Single copy of Image.
+- A single copy of the Image.

-- Target VM has cached disk that is around 25-35% size of the image depending on the workload.
+- Target VM has a cached disk that is around 25-35% size of the image depending on the workload.